ajaysagarn/log-search/README.md

 4. Once create a directive and add a POST method to the api.
 5. Under the POST-setup select integration type to be Lambda Function, check 'Use Lambda Proxy integration'.
 6. Enter the URN of the lambda function in the field and click on create.
-7. Next under action click on Deploy API to deploy the api publically
+7. Next under action click on Deploy API to deploy the api publicly

 Once the above steps are complete.
-A unique api url will be provide using which post calls can be made to the lambda function via the API gateway.
+A unique api url will be provided using which post calls can be made to the lambda function via the API gateway.

+#### Test Cases

+Test cases have been written to test several util function used by the GrpcRestLambda module.
+1. To run tests open terminal in the project directory.
+2. run `sbt GrpcRestLambda/test`.
+3. check the status of all executed test cases.

 [Implementation Details](./docs/implementation.md)